BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ##### Unlimited iFrames
 Aka invincibility.
 While you are rolling you are invincible for few seconds or "frames".
 Thereof the term "iframes" (invincibility frames).
 So this feature makes you invulnerable to any kind of attacks(physical and magic).
+Gravity death is still possible.

 ##### Unlimited Health/HP (Hit Points)
 Selfexplained.
-You can only die from gravity death.
+You won´t lose health from any soft of damge.
+Gravity death is still possible.

 ##### Unlimited FP (Focus Points)
-Selfexplained.
-Your Focus Points (blue bar) will stay on max.
+Your Focus Points (blue bar) will stay on maximum.
 Have fun with spell spam. :)

 ##### Unlimited Stamina
-Selfexplained.
-Run forest, run and roll. :P
+Your Stamina (green bar) will stay on maximum.

 ##### Unlimited Consumables
-Selfexplained.
-Your usable items never run out.
+Your usable items will never run out.

-##### Unlimited Durabilit
+##### Unlimited Durability
-Selfexplained.
-Your equipment never break.
+Your equipment and weapons take no damage.

 ##### No Reload
-No need to load bolts in crossbow.
+No need to load bolts in your crossbow.

 ##### No Equip Load
 Change your current equipment load to 0.

-##### Unlimited Weapon Durability
-Selfexplained.
-Weapons don´t lose any durability.

 ##### Item Discovery
 Set your item discovery to 3000.
+(Can cause problems, better use [100% Drop Rate](#100-drop-rate))

 ##### Noclip
 Allow you walking through walls.